eatlas/AU_NESP-MaC-3-17_AIMS_Shallow-mask/README.md

   - numpy-base=1.26.4
   - pandas=2.1.1
   - rasterio=1.3.10
+  - scipy=1.14.1
+  - shapely=2.0.6
+  - tqdm=4.67.1
+  - scikit-image=0.24.0
+  - fiona=1.10.1
   - opencv-python-headless=4.10.0 (installed via pip as conda was causing DLL issues)

-The environment.yml contains all the dependancies and allows for faster reproduction.
+The environment.yml contains all the dependencies and allows for faster reproduction.

 ## Debug
 When I had installed opencv using conda I got the following error: